intersel/Blapy/README.md

 Blapy generates the following events during the Blapy object change processing:

 ##Blapy_PageLoaded
-Triggered when a page is fully and normally loaded and sent to the blapy object.
+Triggered when a page is fully and normally loaded and sent to the **blapy object**.

 ##Blapy_PageReady
-Triggered when the page is ready, after a loading page or a change in the page.
+Triggered when the page is ready, after a loading page or a change in the page, and sent to the **blapy object**.

 ##Blapy_beforePageLoad
-Triggered before a page load its new content and sent to the blapy object.
+Triggered before a page loads its new content and sent to the **blapy object**.
 * Parameters: the Blapy json data sent to the URL
  * [data].aUrl: url to call
  * [data].params: json of the parameters to send to aUrl

+##Blapy_afterPageChange
+Triggered after a page loaded its new content and sent to the **blapy object**.
+* Parameters: the Blapy json data sent to the URL
+ * [data].aUrl: url to call
+ * [data].params: json of the parameters to send to aUrl

 ##Blapy_beforeContentChange
-Triggered before a Blapy block content change and sent to the UPI Block that will change.
+Triggered before a Blapy block content change and sent to the **blapy Block** that will change.
 * Parameters:
  * the Blapy block

 ##Blapy_afterContentChange
-Triggered after a a Blapy block content has changed and sent to the UPI Block that has changed..
+Triggered after a a Blapy block content has changed and sent to the **blapy Block** that has changed..
 * Parameters:
  * the Blapy block